zfcampus/zf-composer-autoloading/README.md

 - Modules are assumed to have a `src/` directory.
 If they do not, the autoloading generated will be incorrect.
 - If unable to determine the autoloading type, PSR-0 will be assumed.
-- On enabling autoloading if the `Module` class file for the module is in the module root, it will be moved to the module's `src/` directory.
+- On enabling autoloading, if the `Module` class file for the module is in the module root, it will be moved to the module's `src/` directory (zend-mvc applications only).

 Examples
 --------